 Get Elephants Out of Zoos

-For the sake of elephants in the wild and in captivity, zoos must phase out their elephant exhibits, abandon failed breeding programs and future capture plans, and strive to provide the elephants who are currently in captivity with a more humane existence.
+For the sake of elephants in captivity, zoos must phase out their elephant exhibits, abandon breeding programs, and strive to provide the elephants who are currently in captivity with a more humane existence.

 Elephants require vast spaces to roam, socialize, and express their natural behavior.
-They are highly social animals who, in the wild, live in matriarchal herds, forage for fresh vegetation, play, bathe in rivers, travel as far as 30 miles per day, and are active for 18 hours per day.
+In the wild, they live in matriarchal herds and are active for 18 hours per day, foraging for fresh vegetation, playing, bathing in rivers, and travelling as far as 30 miles a day.

 Expanding Elephant Exhibits

-Many zoos are investing millions of dollars to slightly increase the size of their elephant exhibits, but elephants in captivity don’t need a few more square feet—they need, at minimum, a few more square miles.
-Because of space limitations, zoos—no matter how well intentioned they may be—simply cannot provide for elephants’ physical and social needs.
-No amount of expansion at a zoo will give elephants what is truly necessary for their physical and psychological well-being.
+Many zoos are squandering millions of dollars to increase the size of their elephant exhibits only slightly, but elephants in captivity don’t need a few more square feet—they need, at minimum, square miles.
+Because of space limitations, no amount of expansion at any zoo will give them the complex, varied habitat—with ponds, mud, trees, and hills—that they need for their physical and psychological well-being.

 Zoos Breed for Greed

 Breeding elephants in captivity has been a colossal failure.
 For every elephant born in a zoo, another two die—yet zoos continue to breed elephants in an effort to churn out more “cash cows.”
 According to an in-depth report by investigative reporter Michael J. Berens, the overall infant-mortality rate for elephants in zoos is an appalling 40 percent—nearly triple the rate of elephants in the wild.